asdian/CS1.6-Tutorials/MetaUI.md

 - `<handtexture_name>_maleshort.tga`
 - `<handtexture_name>_maleorg.tga`

-My MetaUI is mimicking that system into regular CS1.6.
+MetaUI is mimicking that system into regular CS1.6.

 #### 2. Prepare the v_model files
 Next, you need to prepare your custom v_models.
 Minimum requirements for your custom v_models are described below.
 > [!NOTE]
 > If you're using the raw files from CSO you should be good, no need to follow this section.

-1. Make sure your custom v_model has `bodygroup` entry under `hands` studio model name, and contains two hand model bodies.
-One male and one female.
+1. Make sure your custom v_model has `bodygroup` entry under `hands` studio name, and contains two hand model bodies, one male and one female.
 If it doesn't, modify the model first.
 (This guide is not about how to modify a v_model.)

 ![Hand bodygroup example.](https://github.com/asdian/CS1.6-Tutorials/blob/main/Pics/MetaUI/bodygroup.png)